mikerobeson/Misc_Code/Pipelines/uparse-to-qiime-rDNA.md

 #### 1) OPTIONAL: trim primers ####
-[cutadapt](https://github.com/marcelm/cutadapt) -g GTGCCAGCMGCCGCGGTAA -G GGACTACHVGGGTWTCTAAT -e 0.1 --discard-untrimmed --match-read-wildcards -o fw.reads.trimmed.fastq -p rev.reads.trimmed.fastq fw.reads.fastq rev.reads.fastq
+[cutadapt](https://github.com/marcelm/cutadapt) -g GTGCCAGCMGCCGCGGTAA -G GGACTACHVGGGTWTCTAAT -n 2 -e 0.1 -m 100 --discard-untrimmed --match-read-wildcards -o fw.reads.trimmed.fastq -p rev.reads.trimmed.fastq fw.reads.fastq rev.reads.fastq

 *There are many primer trimming tools out there, but I think `cutadapt` is ideal.
 Notice, I use the detection of primers as a form of quality control.
 That is, I [discard any sequence pair](https://cutadapt.readthedocs.io/en/stable/guide.html#filtering-paired-end-reads) in which I cannot detect both the forward and reverse primers.*